tronikos/esphome-magnetometer-water-gas-meter/README.md

     file: esphome-water-meter.yaml
     # Or for gas meter:
     # file: esphome-gas-meter.yaml
+    # Or if you are using QMC5883P instead of QMC5883L:
+    # files: [esphome-water-meter.yaml, qmc5883p.yaml]
     # Or if you are using HMC5883L instead of QMC5883L:
     # files: [esphome-water-meter.yaml, hmc5883l.yaml]
     # Or if you are using MMC5603 instead of QMC5883L: